Christina Hemauer and Roman Keller

 Christina Hemauer (born 1973 Zurich, Switzerland) and Roman Keller (born 1969 Liestal, Switzerland) are an artistic duo based in Zurich, Switzerland.
 Since 2003, their research displays a major ecological and political commitment that is expressed in films, performances, installations, and publications.

 Recent exhibitions include Acoustic Sky Funnel Locator, Temporary Chapel Winterthur-Veltheim (2021), The Overview Effect, Museum of Contemporary Art Belgrade (2021), Sharity – share, exchange, waive, Kunst(Zeug)Haus Rapperswil-Jona (2021), «Le Cube», TLH Valais (2020), «Karavane», Kunsthalle Memmingen (2019), «Wärme tauschen», Altes Dampfbad – Gesellschaft Freunde junger Kunst, Baden-Baden (2018), «Werkschau 2018», Ausstellung der Fachstelle Kul- tur im Museum Haus Konstruktiv, Zürich (2018), «Wo deine Füsse stehen…», Kunsthalle Arbon, CH 2018 | «Groentopia», Verbeke Foundation, Kemzeke (2018).

-On 7 October, Christina Hemauer and Roman Keller began their residency at CERN, but was interrupted due to covid-19.
-Their next stay at CERN is post-poned to late summer in 2021.
+In October 2020, Christina Hemauer and Roman Keller began their residency at CERN, but was interrupted due to Covid-19.
+Their next stay at CERN is postponed to fall in 2021.

 Image: Rosa Menkman.